Why pets make you happier (in 3 GIFs)

 - Oxytocin is sometimes called ‘the love hormone’

 - Just cut to the GIFs

 This isn’t a newsflash for anyone with a doggo or cat-cat.
 Hell, even a fish.
 Pets make us feel better.
-But it isn’t just a subjective feeling.
+And we all need to feel better at the moment, right?
+And all that good feeling your pets give you isn’t just a subjective thing.
 There’s actually SCIENCE behind it.

 After half an hour of playtime, both humans and animals experienced a boost in their oxytocin levels.
 Dogs had higher levels than cats, and humans who made the most eye contact with their pets experienced the biggest boost or oxytocin, some up to 60%.

 Oxytocin is sometimes known as ‘the love hormone’ or ‘the cuddle hormone’ and is the chemical released when we fall in love.
 So you REALLY DO love your pet.
 It’s science.

 But it’s not just the oxytocin.
 Pets make you happier in other ways too.